hovinhthinh/RuLES/README.md

 # RuLES - Rule Learning with Embedding Support
 [![Build Status](https://travis-ci.org/hovinhthinh/kg-comp-embedding-rule.svg?branch=master)](https://travis-ci.org/hovinhthinh/kg-comp-embedding-rule)

-RuMIS is a system for mining nonmonotonic rules from a knowledge graph (KG) under the Open World Assumption (OWA) that accounts for the guidance from an pre-trained embedding model.
+RuLES is a system for mining nonmonotonic rules from a knowledge graph (KG) under the Open World Assumption (OWA) that accounts for the guidance from an pre-trained embedding model.

 ### Prerequisites